cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 - Cypress is a versioned dependency like any other dependency.
 - Multiple versions of Cypress can co-exist on the same machine on a per-project basis.
-- It simplifies Continuous Integration setup.
+- It simplifies {% url 'Continuous Integration' continuous-integration %} setup.

-{% fa fa-download %} You can also {% url "download Cypress directly here" http://download.cypress.io/desktop %}.

 {% note info What is `npm`? %}
-If you've never set up a NodeJS project before, this is all probably a bit confusing!
-We recommend heading over to the {% url "NodeJS website" https://nodejs.org/ %} and digging in.
+If you've never set up a Node.js project before, this is all probably a bit confusing!
+When you download Node.js, you automatically get `npm` installed on your computer.
+We recommend heading over to the {% url "Node.js website" https://nodejs.org/ %} and digging in.
 {% endnote %}

-{% note info What about installing in CI? %}
+## {% fa fa-download %} Direct Download

+If you're not using `node` or `npm` in your project or you just want to try Cypress out quickly, you can always {% url "download Cypress directly here" http://download.cypress.io/desktop %}.

+## {% fa fa-refresh %} Continuous Integration

 Please read our {% url 'Continuous Integration' continuous-integration %} docs for help installing Cypress in CI.
 When running in linux you'll need to install some {% url 'system dependencies' continuous-integration#Dependencies %}.
-{% endnote %}

-# {% fa fa-terminal %} Opening Cypress
+# Opening Cypress

+If you installed Cypress using our {% url "direct download" http://download.cypress.io/desktop %}, all you need to do is double click on the Cypress App icon and choose the folder where your project lives.

-Cypress has now been installed to our `./node_modules` directory, with its binary executable accessible from `./node_modules/.bin`.
-This means we can call it from our project root either of the following ways:
+If you used `npm` to install, Cypress has now been installed to your `./node_modules` directory, with its binary executable accessible from `./node_modules/.bin`.
+This means you can call it from your project root either of the following ways:

-**The long way with the full path -**
+**The long way with the full path**

 ```shell
 ./node_modules/.bin/cypress open
 ```

-**Same with shortcut using `npm bin` -**
+**Same with shortcut using `npm bin`**

 ```shell
 $(npm bin)/cypress open